In this Neo Financial Review, we’ll cover how the bank is bringing much-needed innovation to the Canadian banking space.

 To achieve its goal, Neo has partnered with reputable financial institutions including Concentra Bank, MasterCard, ATB Financial and other top financial giants in the industry.

-Through its high-interest savings account and rewards credit cards, Neo has earned the trust of thousands of Canadians looking for a digital and seamless banking experience.
+Through its high-interest savings account, reward credit cards and other competitive products, Neo earned the trust of thousands of Canadians looking for a digital and seamless banking experience.

 We’ll cover both of these products from Neo Financial in detail.

 And at the end of this Neo Financial review, you should be able to understand what Neo entails, how it compares to its peers and the big banks and whether it’s the right option for you.